Euro 2024 is now officially underway, with 24 nations dreaming of glory in Germany this summer.

 Here, Sports Mole explains how Europe's festival of football will work - and which nations are among the favourites to prevail on 14 July.

-When will the tournament kick off?
+When did the tournament kick off?

 Then, following two rest days, the 16-team knockout stage begins on 29 June, with that last-16 phase running until July 2.